automatically generated captions

 00:01:31 You're actually creating a virtual reality in in some sense for yourself you're a reality engine.

-00:01:42 What I'm seeing now is pretty widely accepted in cognitive neuroscience is they they almost every cognitive
+00:01:42 Is this true or is this your theory?
+What I'm saying now is pretty widely accepted in cognitive neurosciences they they almost every cognitive

 00:01:49 neuroscientist will say that we are constructing what we see.
 In real time.